-They are about integration, social cohesion and diversity.
+They are about integration, social cohesion and diversity, about human dignity and respect.

 The adoption of the two new Global Compacts for Migrants and Refugees represent a milestone.
 Both include recognition of the right to education for those on the move.